Chapter in this post:

 For people who are new to a MacBook or iMac, the transition can be more complicated than you think.
 Key combinations don't work as usual, the "own files" are gone and everything else looks a lot different than under a Windows system.

-The video course "Switch to Mac" Developed by Axel Mammitzsch, which I would like to briefly introduce here.
-Within 15 lessons, you learn what you need to know about your MacBook into the world of the bitten apple without any problems.
+The video course "Switch to Mac“ Developed by Axel Mammitzsch, which I would like to briefly introduce here.
+Within 15 lessons you learn what you need to know about your MacBook.
+From the operation of the trackpad to useful key combinations and iCloud, no topic is neglected, so that you can enter the world of the bitten apple without any problems.

 You can get an impression of Axel's course with the following teaser video: